agosztolai/MARBLE/README.md

 ## Quick start

-We suggest you study at least the scripts of a [simple vector fields over flat surfaces](https://github.com/agosztolai/MARBLE/blob/main/examples/ex_vector_field_flat_surface.py) and [simple vector fields over curved surfaces](https://github.com/agosztolai/MARBLE/blob/main/examples/ex_vector_field_curved_surface.py) to understand what behaviour to expect.
+We suggest you study at least the example of a [simple vector fields over flat surfaces](https://github.com/agosztolai/MARBLE/blob/main/examples/ex_vector_field_flat_surface.py) to understand what behaviour to expect.

 Briefly, MARBLE takes two inputs

 1. `pos` - a list of `nxd` arrays, each defining a point cloud describing the geometry of a manifold
-2. `vel` - a list of `nxD` arrays, defining a signal over the respective manifolds in 1.
-For vector fields D=d, but our code can also handle signals of other dimensions.
+2. `x` - a list of `nxD` arrays, defining a signal over the respective manifolds in 1.
+For dynamical systems, D=d, but our code can also handle signals of other dimensions.
 Read more about [inputs](#inputs) and [different conditions](#conditions).

-Then construct a dataset for MARBLE.
+Using these inputs, you can construct a dataset for MARBLE.

 ```
 import MARBLE